dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_fss.rst

     model.minimize(makespan)
     cntx = model.lock()

 Results
 =======

 All problems were run with a time limit of 150 seconds.
 Results are reported as optimality gaps (that is, (energy/best solution) - 1) when feasible.
 Infeasible solutions correspond to infinite gaps in the median, and if the median is infeasible, the data point is not shown in the plot.
 In order to impose time limits on COIN-OR's solver, presolve techniques are turned off.
 Presolve modifies the model by removing redundant equations, changing some equations to bounds, and so forth without contributing to the time limit.

-D-Wave's NL solver and CQM solver benchmarks were run on D-Wave's Leap™ quantum cloud service.
+D-Wave's NL solver and CQM solver benchmarks were run on D-Wave's |cloud_tm|_ quantum cloud service.
 COIN-OR, OR-Tools, and HiGHS were run on an Intel Core i9-7900X CPU @ 3.30GHz processor with 16GB RAM.
 The benchmarks for OR-Tools were run with eight threads (the minimum number for parallel search), and the remaining were run with a single thread.
 The instances run in this benchmark are the set of Taillard FSS instances [Tai1993]_, which is an industry-standard benchmarking testbed (for example, [Li2022]_, [Kar2022]_, [Mao2021]_).
 These 120 instance files contain the processing times for each task, with problem sizes ranging from 20 to 500 jobs on 5 to 20 machines.
 For each job size, there are instances with 5, 10, and 20 machines, excluding 200 jobs (having 10 and 20 machines) and 500 jobs (having 20 machines).

-:numref:`Figure %s <vignette_fss_lineplot>` shows the results on the Taillard FSS instances with a time limit of 150 seconds.
+:numref:`Figure %s <vignetteFssLineplot>` shows the results on the Taillard FSS instances with a time limit of 150 seconds.
 The plot displays the median gap versus number of jobs for each solver.
 The complete study contains more time limits, where the results are qualitatively the same, except for OR-Tools obtaining optimality in the smallest instances with the largest time limit.
 For each number of jobs with a 150-second runtime, D-Wave's NL solver outperforms the other solvers.

 .. figure:: ../_images/vignette_fss_lineplot.png
-    :name: Results
+    :name: vignetteFssLineplot
     :height: 291 pt
     :width: 483 pt
     :alt: lineplot

     On FSS problems with 150 seconds of runtime, the median gap for solutions found by D-Wave's NL solver beats the median gaps found by all other solvers tested on all sizes available in the Taillard benchmarking library.